appwebtech/Jenkins-Docker-Terraform-Ansible/README.md

 ![image-12](./images/image-12.png)

 Using passwords in CLI's is usually frowned at, because password sniffers can easily capture HTTP, FTP, POP3, SMTP etc traffic when data is in transit.
-In my case I'm using HTTP in Jenkins which is insecure and many people especially those who run Jenkins pipelines know that by default it runs on port 8080 which is a concern.
+In my case I'm using HTTP in Jenkins which is insecure and many people especially those who run Jenkins pipelines know that by default it runs on port 8080 which may be a concern.

 To mitigate that, I'll pipe the password env variable to docker login and the password to standard input from the echo command.

 ![image-13](./images/image-13.png)

 I'll tag the image with a new version (2), test it, build and push it to DockerHub.
-I now have two images and the one which is secure is the second version.
+I now have two images and the one which is secure is version 2.0.

 ![image-14](./images/image-14.png)

 ## Building with Jenkins Pipeline

 Automating the build process with Jenkins CI/CD pipeline comes in handy as it enables us to have full control of the pipeline (Code Checkout, Test, Build, Deploy) by using scripts for a stable CI/CD.
-I will create a Pipeline job (my-pipeline) and use a script to automate the deployment of the docker image that we initially build.
-Jenkins will fetch the script from GitHub and run the Maven build using the script, deploy to my DockerHub private repository.
+I will create a Pipeline job (my-pipeline) and use a script to automate the deployment of the docker image that I initially build.
+Jenkins will fetch the script from GitHub and run the Maven build using the script and deploy to my DockerHub private repository.
 I'll tag the image as version 3.

 ```groovy
 pipeline {